santiagorg2401/crazyKhoreia/README.md

 ## Brief description.
 crazyKhoreia is a robotic perception system intended for UAVs (aka drones), which takes a digital image and converts it into a waypoint matrix using X, Y and Z coordinates in meters for UAVs choreography design.
 ## How does it work?
-crazyKhoreia takes a digital image and uses a vectorizing technic based on openCV [findContours](https://docs.opencv.org/3.4/d3/dc0/group__imgproc__shape.html#ga17ed9f5d79ae97bd4c7cf18403e1689a) algorithm to obtain contours, then, it gets waypoints from those contours, after that, depending on the usage mode (either lightPainting or multi-UAV formation), it optimizes the waypoints and finds a feasible 2D path travelling through **all** of them, minimizing the total travelled distance, thus, the flight duration (assuming constant speed).
+crazyKhoreia takes a digital image and uses a vectorizing technic based on openCV [findContours](https://docs.opencv.org/3.4/d3/dc0/group__imgproc__shape.html#ga17ed9f5d79ae97bd4c7cf18403e1689a) algorithm to obtain contours, then, it gets waypoints from those contours, after that, depending on the usage mode (either lightPainting or multi-UAV formation), it optimizes the waypoints and finds a feasible 2D path for travelling through **all** of them, or it computes safe trajectories for multi-UAV formation.

 ### Light painting mode (class lightPainting)